Single Model Uncertainty Estimation via Stochastic Data Centering: Introduction

 In this work, we first begin by exploring an alternate approach for constructing deep ensembles -- instead of using multiple randomized weight initializations, we propose to shift the training domain using random biases, such that every model in the ensemble is trained with data that has been shifted by a different \emph{constant} bias $\mathrm{c}$.
 Formally, for a labeled dataset $\{(\mathrm{x},y)\}$, the $k^{\text{th}}$ model is trained to fit $\{(\mathrm{x}-\mathrm{c}_k, y)\}$, where $\mathrm{c}_k$ (referred as an anchor) is of the same size as $\mathrm{x}$.
-Though this manipulation appears trivial, the kernel induced by deep networks is not inherently shift invariant\cite{jacot2018neural,tancik2020fourier}, thus implying each DNN learns a slightly different model due to the bias.
+Though this manipulation appears trivial, the kernel induced by deep networks is not inherently shift invariant \cite{jacot2018neural,tancik2020fourier}, thus implying each DNN learns a slightly different model due to the bias.
 This leads to one of our key observations:

-\begin{lquote} \textbf{Anchor Ensemble:} \emph{When an ensemble of DNNs, with the same fixed initialization, are trained on a dataset shifted by random constant biases, the variation across the ensemble's predictions is a strong indicator of model uncertainty.} \end{lquote}
+\begin{lquote} \textbf{Anchor Ensemble:} \emph{When an ensemble of DNNs, with the same fixed initialization, is trained on a dataset shifted by random constant biases, the variation across the ensemble's predictions is a strong indicator of model uncertainty.} \end{lquote}

-Based on analysis with the neural tangent kernel (NTK) \cite{jacot2018neural}, we show that when the anchor $\mathrm{c}$ is made a random variable, the effective kernel is stochastic such that for each $\mathrm{c}$, the model converges to a slightly different kernel.
+Based on analysis with the neural tangent kernel (NTK) \cite{jacot2018neural}, we show that when the anchor $\mathrm{c}$ is made a random variable, the corresponding kernel is stochastic such that for each $\mathrm{c}$, the model converges to a slightly different NTK.
 Consequently, this anchoring-based ensembling provides a different approach to DEns for sampling solutions from the hypothesis space.
-However, interestingly, the proposed ensembling lends itself easily to be approximated using a single DNN: \begin{lquote} \textbf{\name}: \emph{For a random anchor $\mathrm{c}$, \fbox{\ref{quote:anchor_ensemble}} can be approximated using a single DNN trained on the dataset transformed as $\{\mathrm{x},y\} \rightarrow \{[\mathrm{c}, \mathrm{x}-\mathrm{c}], y\}$.} \end{lquote}
+However, interestingly, since the anchor ensembling emerges primarily from the act of a trivial data transformation, it lends itself to be approximated easily using a single DNN: \begin{lquote} \textbf{\name}: \emph{For a randomly chosen anchor $\mathrm{c}$, \fbox{\ref{quote:anchor_ensemble}} can be approximated using a single DNN trained on the dataset transformed as $\{\mathrm{x},y\} \rightarrow \{[\mathrm{c}, \mathrm{x}-\mathrm{c}], y\}$.} \end{lquote}